PolarBearPolar/ai_chatbot/README.md

 - Make sure you have Docker installed.
 - Make sure ports **8501**, **8000**, **8001**, **5432**, **8080** are not used on your local machine.
 - Clone the repository to any directory on your local machine
-- **cd** into the directory that contains the cloned repo in command line and run the following command there (Linux Docker command example)
+- **cd** into the directory that contains the cloned repo.
 - Open the **docker-compose.yml** file and replace the *LLM_API_KEY: '\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*'* with *LLM_API_KEY: your api key that you copied*.
+- Run the following command there (Linux Docker command example)
 ```
 sudo docker compose -f docker-compose.yml up
 ```